Optimus-3: Dual-Router Aligned Mixture-of-Experts Agent with Dual-Granularity Reasoning-Aware Policy Optimization: Related Work

 \section{Related Work}

 \textbf{Minecraft Agents}.
 The existing Minecraft agent frameworks are illustrated in Figure \ref{fig:fig3}.
-Early work \cite{pmlr-v70-oh17a,ding2023clip4mc,cai2023open,hafner2023mastering} leveraged reinforcement learning to build goal-conditioned policies in Minecraft, refer to Figure \ref{fig:fig3} \textbf{(a)}.
-VPT \cite{vpt} and GROOT \cite{cai2023groot} develop vision-conditioned policies, while MineCLIP \cite{fan2022minedojo} and STEVE-1 \cite{lifshitz2024steve} introduce textual instructions as action goals.
-Several works leverage (M)LLMs to generate executable code, enabling agent-environment interaction through function calling mechanisms \cite{wang2023voyager,liu2024rl,zhu2023ghost,liu2024odyssey,zhao2023see,li2024auto}, refer to Figure \ref{fig:fig3} \textbf{(b)}.
-To equip agents with the ability to long-horizon planning, some works have leveraged MLLMs as planner, and goal-conditioned policy for low-level control \cite{qin2023mp5,wang2023describe,wang2023jarvis,li2024optimus,li2025optimus}, refer to Figure \ref{fig:fig3} \textbf{(c)}.
-Moreover, OmniJARVIS \cite{wang2024omnijarvis} introduces the use of MLLMs to generate latent tokens, which serve as control conditions for the policy, refer to Figure \ref{fig:fig3} \textbf{(d)}.
-Despite significant advances, a significant gap remains between current agents and generalist Minecraft agents, due to limitations in their capabilities for perception, grounding, and reflection.
-As shown in Figure \ref{fig:fig3} \textbf{(e)}, we aim to develop an end-to-end generalist Minecraft agent, which is equipped with comprehensive capabilities and supports interactive responses.
+Early work \cite{vpt,fan2022minedojo,lifshitz2024steve,cai2023groot,deng2025open} build goal-conditioned policies based on Transformer-XL architecture, refer to Figure \ref{fig:fig3} \textbf{(A)}.
+Such policies have limited capability in instruction-following and long-horizon planning, and thus can only execute a few simple, atomic tasks.
+Figure \ref{fig:fig3} \textbf{(B)} show that several works \cite{wang2023voyager,liu2024rl,liu2024odyssey,li2024auto,li2024larm,zhou2024wall} leverage Large Language Models (LLM) to generate executable code, enabling agent-environment interaction through function calling mechanisms.
+However, this API-call paradigm is fundamentally different from how humans execute low-level actions.
+To endow agents with human-like coupling between high-level planning and low-level execution, several work \cite{qin2023mp5,wang2023describe,wang2023jarvis,li2024optimus,li2025optimus} employ MLLMs as planners and use the policy as the executor, refer to Figure \ref{fig:fig3} \textbf{(C)}.
+Moreover, some work \cite{wang2024omnijarvis,cai2025rocket1} leverage MLLMs to generate latent tokens as conditions for the policy, rather than using explicit textual instructions (Figure \ref{fig:fig3} \textbf{(D)}).
+Despite significant advances, these agents still underperform open-ended tasks depicted in Figure \ref{fig:fig1}, due to their lack of multidimensional competencies.
+As shown in Figure \ref{fig:fig3} \textbf{(E)}, we develop an end-to-end generalist agent Optimus-3, which is equipped with comprehensive capabilities in Minecraft.